Shreeramghimire/Salmon-Statistics/first_part.md

 ### The One-Liner to Memorize

 > *"The Beta distribution is the ultimate 'belief barometer.'
-It uses two knobs $\alpha$ and $\beta$ to flexibly model any probability between 0 and 1, making it the perfect tool for updating our beliefs about proportions when we see new data."*
+It uses two knobs **α** and **β** to flexibly model any probability between 0 and 1, making it the perfect tool for updating our beliefs about proportions when we see new data."*

 ---
 ## The Beta Prior and Beta Posterior